kenzieschmoll/devtools/packages/devtools/README.md

+**\[UPDATE\]: This package has been discontinued.** To use DevTools, run `dart devtools` on the command line or launch directly from your IDE.
+See [flutter.dev](https://docs.flutter.dev/development/tools/devtools/overview#how-do-i-install-devtools) for more details.

 ## What is this?

 This is a companion repo to the main Flutter repo.
 It contains the source code for a suite of